hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed interfering of WordPress and WooCommerce lost password settings.
 * Fixed Divi login issue.
 * Fixed Download Manager issue caused by the plugin update.
+* Fixed Elementor issue caused by the plugin update.

 = 2.8.0 =
 * Tested with WooCommerce 7.7.